A driver must not stop on a road where a clearway sign applies.

 - a truck (which has a gross vehicle mass over 4.5 tonnes) that is dropping off, or picking up, goods; or

-- a courier vehicle displaying a “courier vehicle” sign permanently affixed (i.e. not magnetically) onto the body of the vehicle; or
+- a courier vehicle displaying a “courier vehicle” sign permanently affixed (i.e. not magnetically) onto the body of the vehicle and that is dropping off, or picking up, goods; or

-- a delivery vehicle displaying a “delivery vehicle” sign permanently affixed (i.e. not magnetically) onto the body of the vehicle; or
+- a delivery vehicle displaying a “delivery vehicle” sign permanently affixed (i.e. not magnetically) onto the body of the vehicle and that is dropping off, or picking up, goods; or

 - a vehicle that is dropping off, or picking up, goods.
 The vehicle must be constructed mainly for carrying loads (i.e. not a sedan, station wagon or motor bike) and must display an identifying label approved by VicRoads.